 Unfortunately, all too often many of them run into an obstacle that throws them off from their dreams.
 Especially if you are new to the process, it can seem like there are so many moving parts, you can't know where to start.

-Once a family gets started planning for a home out on their own land, they’ll inevitably run into a problem they don’t think they have the resources to overcome.
-Maybe the land they like is too expensive; maybe it has issues they don’t know how to address; maybe they’re just afraid that the land will have some kind of unknown problem that turns out to be too costly to fix, and they don’t want to commit their life savings to something with that level of uncertainty.
+Once a family gets started planning to build a home on their own land, they'll inevitably run into a problem they don't think they have the resources to overcome.
+Maybe the land they like is too expensive; maybe it has issues they don't know how to address; maybe they're just afraid that the land will have some kind of unknown problem that turns out to be too costly to fix, and they don't want to commit their life savings to something with that level of uncertainty.